 - Be passionate about your subject – science shows that you cannot inspire people unless you are inspired yourself.

-- Use the rule of three – less is more so distill your ideas, the more you add in the more people forget.
+- Lean down – less is more so distill your ideas, the more you add in the more people forget.

 - Be open, authentic and honest – if you pretend to be someone you’re not you’ll fail to gain people’s trust.